Kotpes/currency-converter/README.md

 # What is this
-Simple proof-of-concept React app that offers simple conversion between EUR, GBP and USD.
+Simple proof-of-concept React app that offers conversion between EUR, GBP and USD.
 App uses latest exchanges rates provided by http://openexchangerates.org API

 ## Prerequesits
 - [Yarn](https://yarnpkg.com) dependency manager
 - I'm using free account on openexchangerates.org, so `.env` has `APP_ID` var included.
 Otherwise, it should be in `.gitignore`.
 Note, that free account has a limit of requests/month.
-So, if you're getting an error - limit is probably is reached.
+So, if you're getting an error - limit is probably reached.
 In this case, just sign up to get your own `APP_ID` and replace the old one in `.env`

 ## Tech stack